Thermocouples: Function and Application

 _

-The limit deviation is specified in the IEC 60584 standard for thermocouples and indicates the maximum allowed error that may occur in the temperature measurement in order to still be considered compliant with the standard.
-The limit deviation will be given as an absolute temperature value (e.g. ±1°C) and in the higher temperature range as a percentage of the measured temperature.
+The tolerance limit is specified in the IEC 60584 standard for thermocouples and indicates the maximum permissible error that may occur during temperature measurement to still be considered compliant with the standard.
+The tolerance limit is expressed as an absolute temperature value (e.g., ±1°C) and in the higher temperature range as a percentage of the measured temperature.

-There are different classes of thermocouples, each with different limiting deviations.
+There are different classes of thermocouples, each with different tolerance limits.
 Some examples:

-• Class 1: These thermocouples have the lowest limiting deviations and are used for precise measurements.
+• Class 1: These thermocouples have the lowest tolerance limits and are used for precise measurements.

-• Class 3: These have the largest limiting deviations and are used in applications where accuracy is less critical.
+• Class 3: These have the largest tolerance limits and are used in applications where accuracy is less critical.

-It is important to note that the actual performance of a thermocouple is also influenced by other factors, such as the quality of the materials used, the construction of the thermocouple and the conditions in which it is used.
-Therefore, it is critical to specify and use the thermocouple correctly to ensure that measurements are within expected limits.
+It is important to note that the actual performance of a thermocouple is also influenced by other factors, such as the quality of the materials used, the construction of the thermocouple, and the conditions under which it is used.
+Therefore, it is crucial to correctly specify and use the thermocouple to ensure that measurements are within the expected tolerance limits.

-Type K thermocouples, made up of NiCr and NiAl thermocouple wires, are widely used in industry and offer many advantages thanks to their ability to be used over an extremely wide temperature range (-270°C to 1372°C) and their high sensitivity at industrially relevant temperatures.
-However, they are not without faults, especially in a specific temperature range.
-This is the so-called “K-effect”.
+Type K thermocouples, consisting of NiCr and NiAl thermocouple legs, are widely used in industry and offer many advantages due to their ability to be used in an extremely wide temperature range (-270°C to 1372°C) and their high sensitivity at industrially relevant temperatures.
+However, they are not without flaws, especially in a specific temperature range.
+This is known as the “K-effect”.

 The K-effect:

-The NiCr leg of a type K thermocouple has an ordered alignment in the crystal structure below 400°C. If the element is heated above this point, a transition to a disordered state takes place between 400°C and 600°C. Only above 600°C does the crystal structure become ordered again.
+The NiCr leg of a Type K thermocouple has an ordered alignment in the crystal lattice below 400°C. When the element is heated above this point, a transition to a disordered state occurs between 400°C and 600°C. Only above 600°C does the lattice become ordered again.

-However, cooling this thermocouple too quickly causes problems.
-At cooling rates of more than about 100°C per hour, the crystal structure does not transform as it should and remains in a disordered form.
-This can lead to a thermoelectric voltage error of up to 0.8 mV, which corresponds to a difference of about 5°C.
+However, cooling too quickly leads to problems.
+At cooling rates of more than about 100°C per hour, the crystal lattice does not transform as desired and remains in a disordered state.
+This can lead to a thermoelectric voltage error of up to 0.8 mV, which corresponds to a deviation of about 5°C.

-It is interesting to note that this K-effect is reversible.
-By so-called annealing the thermocouple at temperatures above 700°C and then cooling it more slowly, the grid can be largely restored to its original status.
+Interestingly, this K-effect is reversible.
+Through so-called annealing at temperatures above 700°C and subsequent slower cooling, the lattice can largely be returned to its original state.

 Relevance for industry:

-Because of this K-effect, type K thermocouples are unsuitable for measurements between 250°C and 600°C, where the temperature changes rapidly.
-In this range they can have very large and non-reproducible errors, often in the order of 2°C to 10°C.
+Due to this K-effect, Type K thermocouples are unsuitable for measurements between 250°C and 600°C where the temperature changes rapidly.
+In this range, they can exhibit very large and non-reproducible errors, often in the order of 2°C to 10°C.

 Final thoughts:

-While Type K thermocouples are widely used in industry because of their many advantages, such as a wide operating temperature range and their economy, their range of application must be carefully considered.
-In particular, unreliability in the 250°C to 600°C range due to the K effect can cause significant measurement errors.
+While Type K thermocouples are widely used in industry due to their many advantages, such as a large operating temperature range and cost-effectiveness, their application range must be carefully considered.
+In particular, the unreliability in the range of 250°C to 600°C due to the K-effect can lead to significant measurement errors.

-It is recommended to consider alternatives such as the type N thermocouple (NiCrSi-NiSi), which is less susceptible to this effect.
+It is recommended to consider alternatives such as the Type N thermocouple (NiCrSi-NiSi), which is less susceptible to this short-range order effect due to the alloying of both legs with silicon.

 Conclusion

-Thermocouples are simple but powerful instruments for measuring temperature.
-They are based on the Seebeck effect and produce a measurable voltage that depends on the temperature.
-This technology has found wide applications in industry and research and provides a reliable method of measuring temperature, especially at high temperatures.
+Thermocouples are simple but powerful instruments for temperature measurement.
+They are based on the Seebeck effect and generate a measurable voltage that depends on temperature.
+This technology has found wide applications in industry and research, providing a reliable method for temperature measurement, especially at high temperatures.

 Thomas Klasmeier